ggeorgiu/go-leetcode/README.md

 # go-leetcode
-Personal project in which I solve leetcode problems
+Personal project in which I solve leetcode problems by following the [neetcode roadmap](https://neetcode.io/roadmap)